 From all of us at Elite Chiropractic and Performance Center we wish you a very happy and safe holiday season.

-About Elite Chiropractic & Performance Center Located just outside of Salt Lake City and in the heart of the Salt Lake Valley, Elite Chiropractic & Performance Center is the premier chiropractic office in Utah.
-Doctors Monte Layton, Jeremy Wimmer, Chris Harbrecht and Jordan Mousley specialize in providing care for many different conditions and injuries.
+Located just outside of Salt Lake City and in the heart of the Salt Lake Valley, Elite Chiropractic & Performance Center is the premier chiropractic office in Utah.
+Doctors Monte Layton, Jeremy Wimmer, Chris Harbrecht, and Jordan Mousley specialize in providing care for many different conditions and injuries.
 Those in the community seek Elite’s care for low back pain, neck pain, as well as shoulder, knee, elbow, wrist, hip, ankle, and foot pain.
 Call today to schedule your first appointment.
 801-432-7511.